ccampbell/chromephp/README.md

 ## Overview
-ChromePhp is a PHP library for the Chrome Logger Google Chrome extension and Firefox Developer Tools console.
+ChromePhp is a PHP library to log variables to the Chrome or Firefox devtools console.

-This library allows you to log variables to the Chrome or Firefox devtools console.
+For Google Chrome the Chrome Logger extension is needed.

 ## Requirements
 - PHP 5 or later